hechmik/news_summariser/README.md

 1. Use a proper DB for storing parsed articles: at the moment I am using a JSON file as a temporary solution
 2. Pick the most diverse (and meaningful) sentences in an alternative/simpler way: I am building, for each article, a graph and using PageRank for identifying most meaningful nodes.
 The procedure is quite heavy and in certain scenarios it doesn't converge to a solution
 3. Try other methods for picking the best sentences/paragraphs: at the moment I am assuming that most meaningful sentences have concepts that are infrequent in other parts.
+4. Send output summaries via Telegram and/or email
 4. Improve logging and add basic ELK pipeline for monitoring application status
 5. Find a way for getting articles' text without having to specify the div class